lkoolik/lkoolik.github.io/cv.md

 main_nav: true
 ---

-<p>Below are the highlights from the most recent version of my CV.
+<p>Below are the academic highlights from the most recent version of my CV.
 For more information, please feel free to send me an email.</p>

 <hr>